Theory-of-Everything/ricing-rocks/README.md

 # ricing-rocks

-ricing-rocks is a small website and personal project to bring better accessibility and resources to help get beginners into ricin on Unix-based and Unix-like operating systems.
+ricing-rocks is a small website and personal project to bring better accessibility and resources to help get beginners into ricing on Unix-based and Unix-like operating systems.

-## Builing
+## Building
 ricing-rocks uses pandoc, markdown, and gnu make to generate pages.
 If you want to build the site from source: